xandemon/developer-icons/README.md

 ## About

 `Developer Icons` is a collection of ready-to-use high-quality vector icons for developers and designers.
+Fully customizable options with props, className, inline styles, etc. and completely typescript-supported components.

 ## Features